Unfairly selected for redundancy

 What should I do if I am still not sure if I was unfairly selected for redundancy?

 If, having read the above information and carried out the suggested actions, you are still unsure, then please contact us for a free initial consultation.
-Use the contact us button and give us as much information as possible.
+Use the orange Yes!
+Tell Me More button below and give us as much information as possible.
 We will examine what you have sent to us and then contact you to discuss your options.
 This initial consultation is free.
 We will tell you if we believe you have a case and will outline the costs involved in pursuing your claim.

 Spread the knowledge.
 If you found this article useful, please like and share using any of the social buttons below.